Stock Rebound Stalls as Trade, Earnings Worries Linger

 Global stocks showed signs of stalling Thursday after markets in the U.S., China and Europe advanced for two consecutive sessions.

-The Stoxx Europe 600 was down 0.4% midmorning amid declines in banks and auto companies, following modest losses across Asian markets.
-Futures pointed to a 0.5% opening fall for the S&P 500 after the index closed Wednesday at its highest level in a month.
+Futures pointed to a 0.4% opening fall for the S&P 500, which closed Wednesday at its highest level in a month.

 Lingering concerns about global trade, economic growth and a handful of disappointing corporate results contributed to Thursday's downbeat trading, analysts said.

+In premarket trading, shares of Alcoa -- which has historically been seen as a bellwether for the broader earnings season -- fell after the aluminum maker said it expects the supply of one of its key products to outpace demand this year.
+Shares of railroad operator CSX Corp. were down 4.4% after releasing fourth-quarter results.

-Among decliners in Europe, shares of Société Générale fell 3.3% after the French lender issued a revenue warnings due to a challenging environment in global capital markets.
+Overseas, the Stoxx Europe 600 was down 0.2% midday amid declines in banks and auto companies.
+Shares of Société Générale were off 4.2% after the French lender issued a revenue warning due to a challenging environment in global capital markets.

-The trade-sensitive auto sector also fell 0.9% following media reports that the Trump administration is inclined to impose tariffs on automotive imports.
+The trade-sensitive auto sector fell 0.8% following media reports that the Trump administration is inclined to impose tariffs on automotive imports.

-In other trade news, federal prosecutors are pursuing a criminal investigation of China's Huawei Technologies for allegedly stealing trade secrets from U.S. business partners, while the chairman of the Senate Finance Committee said Wednesday that the Trump administration's trade negotiations may be delayed as a result of the partial government shutdown.
+Concerns about trade were also building among investors following news federal prosecutors are pursuing a criminal investigation of China's Huawei Technologies for allegedly stealing trade secrets from U.S. business partners.
+Germany meanwhile is exploring ways to ban the use of Huawei products in the country's telecommunications infrastructure.

+Trade and other political uncertainties have helped depress investor sentiment in recent months.
+"One key area of confirmation we need to see for this market to more fully recover from the setbacks in the fourth quarter is signs that those risks will abate," said Larry Hatheway, chief economist at GAM Investments.

+Commentary from corporate executives during the earnings season could help investors better understand the implications of trade policy on profits.

 Trade concerns, alongside the government shutdown, higher borrowing costs and a volatile stock market, were highlighted in the Federal Reserve's beige book report late Wednesday, which showed some firms were pulling back on planned investments and paring back their 2019 forecasts.